PaulKinlan/paul.kinlan.me/content/2016-10-14-waiting-for-an-element-to-be-created.markdown

-In my trials and tribulations to detect when a field has been autofilled, I need to create a shim for [`monitorEvents`](/monitoring-all-events-on-an-element) so that I can see the event lifecycle of that element and ultimately try to debug it.
+In my trials and tribulations to detect when a field has been autofilled, I need to create a shim for [`monitorEvents`](/monitoring-all-events-on-an-element) so that I can see the event life-cycle of that element and ultimately try to debug it.

-One thing that I found is that `monitorEvents` requires an element but for what I am doing I know that there will be an element with an id at somepoint but I don't know when it will be created.
+One thing that I found is that `monitorEvents` requires an element but for what I am doing I know that there will be an element with an id at some point but I don't know when it will be created.

 I quickly knocked out a small function called `waitForElement` that uses